 The most popular option for touring Michigan's fall foliage is simply driving yourself along a route, allowing for the most flexibility in terms of the length of your drive and which stops you want to take.

-- Michigan's Gold Coast: This fan-favorite route starts in Traverse City, then meanders 100 miles through Northport, Inspiration Point, and Sleeping Bear Dunes National Lakeshore.
+- Michigan's Gold Coast: This fan-favorite route starts in Traverse City, then meanders 100 miles through Northport, Sleeping Bear Dunes National Lakeshore, and finally Inspiration Point, following the coast along the M-22 highway.

-- Lake Superior Circle Tour: This 1,300-mile route includes not only Michigan's Upper Peninsula, but also Wisconsin, Minnesota, and Ontario, Canada.
+- Lake Superior Circle Tour: This 1,300-mile route includes not only Michigan's Upper Peninsula but also Wisconsin; Minnesota; and Ontario, Canada.
 The goal is to make a complete circle around Lake Superior.
 While it's possible to do this all in one go, many people do it in different segments over the years.
 The Michigan portion of the route is particularly spectacular—drive along Route 28 from Sault Ste.
-Marie through Marquette, then take a detour up to the Keweenaw Peninsula.
+Marie through Marquette, then continue the tour up to the Keweenaw Peninsula for bright autumn colors.

-- Tunnel of Trees: For those short on time, this 20-mile drive down M-119 in Emmet County is perfect for a relaxing afternoon.
-The old trees have formed a sort of tunnel over the road, providing a beautiful sight down all 20 miles.
+- Tunnel of Trees: For those short on time, this 20-mile drive down M-119 in Emmet County—the northernmost county in the mitten-shaped Lower Peninsula—is perfect for a relaxing afternoon.
+The old trees have formed a sort of tunnel over the road, providing a beautiful sight throughout the entire 20 miles.
 You can stop at local farms, restaurants, and even some sand dunes along the way for more fun.

 Driving is, of course, a good way to see Michigan's fall colors, but taking a train gives you time for observation and is an experience in and of itself.
 Plus, it's great for people who don't have a car.